Diversity and Inclusion

 - A residential life curriculum that provides the space and support for students to develop empathy and understanding.
 Students engage in activities and discussion to better understand others’ cultural perspectives.

-- Recent cultural and service learning trips to Puerto Rico, China, and areas of New England.
+- Cultural and service learning trips that have recently included Puerto Rico, China, and areas of New England.